 Comparison with prior imaging is key to assessing for change and accurate diagnosis.
-Please bring a CD of your prior studies if your prior breast health studies were performed outside of Memorial Hermann.
+Please bring a CD and reports of your prior studies if your prior breast health studies were performed outside of Memorial Hermann.
 If you need us to request your prior films from another facility, please complete a medical release of information form and return it to our facility prior to your appointment.
 Once received, we will request the films.

 A diagnostic mammogram differs from a screening mammography in that additional views of the breast are taken.
 One at a time, your breasts will be positioned on a flat plate that will acquire the image.
 Another plate compresses your breast tissue.